 By going back to the turning up at the main road, in fact the only option unless you set off on the walk above, you can then continue straight to Cinnamon Art Resort, again on the Ao Taan coast.

-Incidentally, at that turning, the road does also bend to the right – the way to Plubpla, Villa Allure and Laem Son.
+Incidentally, at that turning, the road does also bend to the right – the way to Plubpla Resort in Ao Pai, Villa Allure in Ao Kradoun and ultimately, Laem Son.

-Cinnamon itself lies at the very end of a good paved track, with a sweep of rocky beach and nothing else around, except a dramatically long pier stretching out into the bay.
+Cinnamon itself lies at the very end of a good paved track, with a sweep of rocky beach and nothing else around, except the rooms themselves, a huge restaurant and a dramatically long pier stretching out into the bay.

-From the the very end of it, the view across to Koh Kradat or the view looking back at the untouched coast of Ao Taan and Ao Ta Long make the trip out here more than worthwhile.
+From the very end of said pier, the views across to Koh Kradat, the islands in the archipelago and back at the coast of Ao Taan and Ao Ta Long make the trip out here more than worthwhile.

 The wilds of Ao Ta Long – North Coast

-Returning once more to the main crossroads coming up from Ao Suan Yai Beach, the road also offers an option to the left and this leads to one of the original Koh Mak communities.
+Returning once more all the way back to the main crossroads coming up from Ao Suan Yai Beach, the road also offers an option to the left and this leads to one of the original Koh Mak communities.

 The village has become much smaller over the last few years, but there are still some typical wooden houses, some in the forest, some by the water as well as a unique collection of stilted houseboats on a small pier.
 Worth adding that those houseboats are not some ancient method of sea living handed down generation by the generation, just an eccentric idea which has grown over time.

-Beyond the pier, there is nothing more than a well worn trail (again roped off) which hugs the shore before joining up with the warren of walking paths and tracks, some signed some not, in the forest at the north of the island.
+Beyond the pier, there is nothing more than a well worn trail (again roped off as private) which hugs the shore before joining up with the warren of walking paths and tracks in the forest at the north of the island.

-Indeed, if you did take the trail, it is effectively possible to join up with the route through the coconut plantations at the northern end of Ao Suan Yai, so in turn arriving at the wonderful, Turtle Beach (Ao Tao Kai).
+Indeed, if the truly adventurous did take the trail, it is effectively possible to join up with the route through the coconut plantations at the northern end of Ao Suan Yai, so in turn arriving at the wonderful, Turtle Beach (Ao Tao Kai).
+For full instructions on how to reach the beach more conventionally, see our walks guide here.

 Back to Koh Mak Beaches